myRAs Are an Easy—but Limited—Way to Start Saving

 - There is only one investment choice in a myRA: a U.S. Treasury-backed security

 - myRAs are meant to be a kind of “starter” Roth IRA.
 When the account grows to $15,000, you must move it to an IRA plan held at a private sector bank or brokerage firm.

 myRA is a new kind of retirement plan. myRA is designed to help people who aren’t covered by retirement plans at work and haven’t saved much for retirement. myRAs have no fees and no minimum balances.

-One of the advantages of a myRA account is that you can withdraw the money at any time.
-It can also be used for short-term savings, as an emergency fund, or for a first-home purchase.
-Some savers who already have retirement plans may see myRAs as good accounts for emergency savings, because interest rates currently paid by banks are lower than the returns they are likely to earn in a myRA.
+One of the advantages of a myRA account is that you can withdraw the money you deposit at any time.
+It can also be used for short-term savings, such as an emergency fund, or for a first-home purchase.
+Some savers who already have retirement plans may see myRAs as good accounts for emergency savings because interest rates currently paid by banks are lower than the returns they are likely to earn in a myRA.

 In this article, we will cover the answers to other questions about myRAs:

 - Who Is Eligible to Open a myRA?

 - What Are the Contribution Limits?

 - How Do I Sign Up?

 - What Are the Investment Choices?